 The name "Vigne de l'Enfant Jésus" refers to an old story.
 It is said that Marguerite du Saint Sacrement, the founding Carmelite of the "Domestiques de la Famille du Saint Enfant Jésus", predicted the birth of the king of France, Louis XIV, although his mother, Anne of Austria, was sterile.
 On the birth of the future "Roi Soleil", this exceptional vineyard, which belonged to the Carmelites, took on the name "Vigne de l'Enfant Jésus".
 In 1791, when all national property was sold, Bouchard Père & Fils put in a bid for the vineyard, situated in the heart of the 32 hectares of the Beaune Grèves appellation, of which it still has the monopoly today.

-On the nose there's superb fruit and spice aromas with an oaky note on the nose.
+There's superb fruit and spice aromas with an oaky note on the nose.
 Intense, full and yet delicate on the palate, the wine has a charming velvetiness.
-It's a Pinot Noir that when aged will come up with all sorts of layers of aromas and flavours.
-Liquorice, pomegranate, cherry, oak, violets and a certain earthiness to name but a few.
+It's a Pinot Noir that, with age, will come up with all sorts of layers of aromas and flavours; liquorice, pomegranate, cherry, oak, violets and a certain earthiness to name but a few.

 This will be delicious with plenty of meat dishes, game and venison especially, but also chicken in creamy sauces.